 What is an ISRC?

-ISRC stands for International Standard Recording Code.
-This 12-character alphanumeric code uniquely identifies a specific sound recording or music video.
 Think of it as a digital fingerprint embedded in the track’s metadata—ensuring it can be tracked, credited, and monetized across platforms and territories.

 Each new version of a recording—studio, live, remix, or remaster—receives its own ISRC.
 This ensures that royalty reporting, rights management, and metadata systems don’t confuse one version with another.